AlexeyZhukoff/Spreadsheet-Cloud-API-Wordpress-plugin/readme.txt

 == Description ==

-[]
+The WordPress plugin for the [SpreadsheetCloudAPI service](http://spreadsheetadmin.azurewebsites.net) allows you to display parts of spreadsheet files stored in the service within your WordPress blogs.
+The plugin assists you in displaying tables, images and other parts (as HTML code) of your spreadsheet files.
+For your accommodation, the plugin provides you with the form for short code generating.

+Also, you can use the plugin options to manage your SpreadsheetCloudAPI account by uploading, downloading, renaming and deleting spreadsheet files connected with the account.

 == Installation ==

 1. Copy the plugin folder <strong>SpreadsheetCloudAPI</strong> into <strong>/wp-content/plugins/</strong>. .
-2. Activate plugin in wordpress <strong>Plugins</strong> menu.
+2. Activate the plugin in WordPress <strong>Plugins</strong> menu.
-3. It's all.
-4. For more information on plugin, visit [plugin help page](http://spreadsheetadmin.azurewebsites.net/Documentation/WordPressPlugin).
+3. The plugin is ready to work.
+For more information on plugin, visit [plugin help page](http://spreadsheetadmin.azurewebsites.net/Documentation/WordPressPlugin).

 == Screenshots ==

-1. Result of using plugin.
+1. The plugin usage result.
 2. Dialog to specify a required command and its parameters.

 == Changelog ==